 How to design using a wall niches

-Let the decorative wall niche add to the conversation
+Let the decorative wall niche add to the conversation.

 Why all of the wall niche drama?

-Fact to know about wall niche
+An interesting fact to know about your wall niche.

-Perfect wall for the perfect wall niche
+Match Making: perfect wall for the perfect niche

 Wall Niches: art and display case in one